Rainbow Six Siege Kaid: what he can do and how to use him

 Kaid’s two primary weapons are the AUG A3 sub-machine gun and the TCSG12 Shotgun.
 The shotgun has slug rounds that turn walls into glass if shot at close range, because the impact it has.
 It also packs a bit of a punch to enemies.
 The TCSG12 can also equip an ACOG, which is a rare thing for a shotgun, and it has a lot more rounds in the chamber compared to other slug shotgun users.
 The downside is that it takes more rounds than a buck shot variant of the shotgun to open hatches.
 The AUG A3 is a very accurate sub-machine gun too, especially when you have a muzzle brake attached.
 Either are good options, but I prefer the TCSG12.

-As one of the two Moroccan operatives in the game, Nomad uses the .44 Mag Semi-Auto which comes with an ACOG-like scope and packs a big punch.
-It’s a fantastic pistol for Kaid, though his primary guns are also very good for a defensive unit.
+As one of the two Moroccan operatives in the game, Kaid uses the .44 Mag Semi-Auto which comes with an ACOG-like scope and packs a big punch.
+This has seen a balance change recently that reduced its overall attack power and increased its recoil, bringing it in line with the rest of the pistols.

 Kaid’s Gadgets